 In general, a peloton is good for people with bad knees because it helps to train while minimizing the pressure on the kneecap.
 People who have knee problems and cannot do certain exercises (e.g. running) can use cycling as an alternative training method.

-Best peloton classes for bad knees will include all the classes that keep you predominately in your seat.
-Knee pain doesn’t;t mean you cannot add some resistance and intensity.
-It means you have to be mindful of how you put the pressure on the leg.
+Knee pain doesn’t mean you cannot add resistance and ride with high intensity.
+It means you have to be mindful of how you put pressure on the leg.

 This class is perfect for people with knee pain because you can still push the intensity, without moving around and adding pressure on your knee.

 - You can find this class when you go to the “Cycling” section and use “filter” tab.

 - Next, select the “Class Type” and scroll down until you find “Pro Cyclist”.